jj8081/react-rendering-app/README.md

 1_ Clone the repository.
 The following command can be used: git clone https://github.com/jj8081/react-rendering-app.git

 2_ Open a terminal and go to the /cors-server directory.
 There run the command 'node app'.
-The cors server suould start and you should see the message 'Listening on port 8080'.
+The cors server should start and display the message 'Listening on port 8080'.

 3_ Open a second terminal and go to the /react-server directory.
 There run the command 'npm start'.
 You should see multiple messages including the message 'You can now view react-rendering-app in the browser.' and a message indicating the url where the react server is running (i.e. Local: http://localhost:3000).
 A browser window should open at that address and you will see a string message that includes the initial contents of the JSON file.